coreyarch1234/React-Weather-App/README.md

 ## Overview

-This is a web app built with Create React App.
+This is a web app built with React Native.
 It defines three components to search weather data for a city input.

 ### App